kaspth/conventional_extensions/README.md

 ### Skipping class reopening boilerplate

-Jabroni also supports implicit class reopening so you can skip `class Post`, like so:
+ConventionalExtensions also supports implicit class reopening so you can skip `class Post`, like so:

 ```ruby
 # lib/post/extensions/mailroom.rb